 An Overview of Cryogenic Air Separation Plant

 A cryogenic air separation unit (ASU) is a process plant in which air is separated into its component gases by distillation at low temperatures.

 The plant comprises an assembly of equipment like distillation columns, heat exchangers, adsorbers, and supporting machinery for compression, expansion, and control of gases and liquids.
 The component gases are sold and distributed to customers for a wide variety of industrial, medical, and other specialist applications as per requirement.
-Air separation plants are constructed in different forms depending on what products are produced and production capacity and purity requirement by the client.
+Air separation plants are constructed in different forms depending on what products are produced and the production capacity and purity requirements of the client.
 Moreover process equipment and machinery from different manufacturers are used as per requirement.
 However, the basic principles of construction and operating methods for all these different plants are nearly the same.

 The design of a cryogenic air separation plant depends on the scale of operations and the nature of the products required from it.
 While basic principles are always the same, process cycles and flow for each plant can vary significantly based on the requirement.

-Air separation plants operate on a range of different process cycles to meet specific customer requirements, in a range of plant capacities extending to the production of over 2,300 tonnes per day of oxygen, with co-production of nitrogen and argon and sometimes krypton and xenon.
+Air separation plants operate on a range of different process cycles to meet specific customer requirements, in a range of plant capacities extending to the production of over 2,300 tonnes per day of oxygen, with co-production of nitrogen and argon, and sometimes krypton and xenon.

 Hazards of Oxygen

-Oxygen is a hazardous material in nature and misoperation of an air separation plant can lead to large energy releases with hazards to personnel and equipment and it needs to be taken care of during detailed engineering of the plant.
+Oxygen is a hazardous material in nature and the misoperation of an air separation plant can lead to large energy releases with hazards to personnel and equipment and it needs to be taken care of during detailed engineering of the plant.
 The operation must always be by specified safe practice guided by the operating procedure mentioned in the operating manual.